xwmx/nb/README.md

 files by default.
 The default file type can be changed to whatever you like using [`nb settings default_extension`](#settings-list---long).

-Password-protected notes are encrypted with AES-256 using OpenSSL by default.
+Password-protected notes are created with the `-e` / `--encrypt` flag and are encrypted with AES-256 using OpenSSL by default.
 GPG is also supported and can be configured in `nb settings`.
 Encrypted notes can be decrypted using the OpenSSL and GPG command line tools directly, so you aren't dependent on `nb` to decrypt your files.